logJustin/cpapAPP/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-I want to tuse this space to give special acknowledgement to the course that got me into the world of web development!
+I want to use this space to give special acknowledgement to the course that got me into the world of web development!
 Big shoutout to Colt Steele and all the work he's put into building and sustaining his digital bootcamp.

 * [Colt Steele's Web Development Bootcamp](https://www.udemy.com/user/coltsteele/)